cohogainLYIT/addams_app/README.md

 ## Risk Register

-These are the current Risks on the project, re-aligned on a weekly basis
+TO BE UPDATED - These are the current Risks on the project, re-aligned on a weekly basis

-    Infrastructure proving to be a real problem, may block being able to release software Team is finding itself to be running short on time due to other work and study commitments No PO feedback on software
+    1. Infrastructure proving to be a real problem, may block being able to release software
+    2. Team is finding itself to be running short on time due to other work and study commitments
+    3. No PO feedback on software
-    Unknown technology choices has led to a lot of upskilling required Changing / ambiguous requirements
+    4. Unknown technology choices has led to a lot of upskilling required
+    5. Changing / ambiguous requirements
-    Talk of the company being bought out has raised concerns Lack of rights for toolsets chosen has hindered progress and ability to deliver
+    6. Talk of the company being bought out has raised concerns
+    7. Lack of rights for toolsets chosen has hindered progress and ability to deliver

 ## Tenants of Design
 <pick from the sample sections below and add your own>